 This may manifest itself as aggressive behavior, so be prepared for this.
 Remember, your cat is frightened and acting out of self-preservation.
 A little patience will be required.

 Some cats lose their hearing very gradually, though.
 In such instances, they may not even notice.
 These felines will have a longer period of time to adjust to the change in circumstances.

 These cats learn to rely on their other senses throughout their hearing deterioration.
 This doesn’t mean that you will not need to make adjustments for your cat.
 They are just less likely to panic and behave with hostility.

 Will My Cat Still Recognize Me if They are Deaf?

 A study published in Animal Cognition found that cats recognize owners from their voices, not faces.
-Does this mean that a deaf cat will no longer be able to recognize their owner?
+Does this mean that a deaf cat will no longer be able to recognize its owner?